 Instead, many burial insurance companies offer coverage called guaranteed acceptance.
 And you will find that certain guaranteed acceptance burial insurance coverage may not even inquire into your health or lifestyle at all.

 Now, there are different categories or types of burial insurance policies, which are termed Level, Modified and Graded or Guaranteed Issue.

-Often level benefit burial insurance plans are instant issue, meaning if you pass the questions the policy will be approved and put in force immediately.
+Often level benefit burial insurance plans are instant issue life insurance, meaning if you pass the questions the policy will be approved and put in force immediately.

-A graded benefit policy is one where the coverage for natural causes does not start until after year 2 or 3 of the policy.
+A graded benefit policy is guaranteed acceptance life insurance, also known as guaranteed issue, and is one where the coverage for natural causes requires a waiting period and does not start until after year 2 or 3 of the policy.

 With graded benefit policies, there is a 100% death benefit payout from the policy’s start date if death is due to an accident.

 It is very important that the burial insurance policy for seniors be whole life insurance vs term insurance.